skyylark/notify_challenge/README.md

 ### Installing node modules

-Running on Windows
+Running on Windows with PowerShell

 Clone the repo

-At the root folder of the project, run the following commands to get the node modules installed.
+At the root folder of the project, run the following commands in PowerShell to get the node modules installed.

 1.  cd backend/
 2.  npm i